-Pakora is a compound word that means “cooked” and “small lump,” which isn’t very flattering and belies the fact that they make for a delightful little bite that pleases at any time of the day.
-Fritters are loved around the world but India takes these snacks to new heights.
+Pakora is a compound word that means “cooked” and “small lump,” which isn’t very flattering.
+But it belies the fact that they make for a delightful little bite that pleases at any time of the day.
+Fritters are loved around the world, but India takes these snacks to new heights.
 They are served all across India, made in homes, restaurants, street stalls, and roadside cafes.
 Depending on where in India you are, pakoras are called pakoda, or bajji/bhajias.

-This potato pakora is a wonderful little recipe to have in your back pocket for a savory accompaniment with drinks.
-Pakoras beg for your creativity; almost all vegetables will work as a fritter, and goes veg or non-veg, as you wish.
+Potato pakora is a wonderful little recipe to have in your back pocket for a savory accompaniment with drinks.
+Pakoras beg for your creativity; almost all vegetables will work as a fritter and goes veg or non-veg, as you wish.
 However, I do recommend adding an allium of some sort: shallots, spring onions, etc.

 A must for pakoras is that they need to be fried; baking them doesn’t give a very satisfying result.
 If you feel comfortable with that, the steps are quick and non-fussy.
 For a video of pakoras being made, see Hari Ghotra’s excellent YouTube vegetable pakora video.

 Oh, and by the way—This recipe is one of the top 20 dishes that are Indian favorites.
 Take a look!